Dental Implants

 Begin with the end in mind.

-For every implant case, Dr. Jackson begins by envisioning the final result — the restored tooth, the restored function, the appearance — and then carefully plans the implant position to support that end.
-This principle, made famous by Stephen Covey, is the philosophy underlying every implant case we plan and deliver.
+For every implant case, Dr. Jackson begins by envisioning the finished smile, the restored tooth and how it will look and function.
+He then plans the implant position to support that end.
+The idea comes from Stephen Covey, and it guides every implant case we plan and deliver.

 Principle 2